2 min read

 So, How Do These Work in the Microwave?

 Rigorous testing and adherence to stringent safety standards ensure that these boxes are microwave-friendly.
-So, rest assured, you won’t be re-enacting any scenes from a sci-fi disaster movie.

 What Do I Need to Know Before Putting These Boxes in the Microwave?